Memory2014/simpletest/README.md

-# SimpleRegionRestrictionCheck
+# SimpleRegionCheck
-### A simple bash script to check if your VPS's IP
+### A simple bash script to check if your VPS's IP is supports Disney+ / Netflix / HBO Max ...

 ### 支持OS